trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/verify-rights.md

          When this cycle starts, Tezos calculates attestation rights for two cycles in the future and includes your baker.

-      1. Check the grace period for inactivity by running this command:

-         ```bash
-         octez-client rpc get /chains/main/blocks/head/context/delegates/$MY_BAKER | jq . | grep grace_period
-         ```

-         The grace period is the cycle when your baker will be deactivated again if it is not active, so make sure that your baker is running before this cycle.

       1. Wait for your baker to receive attestation rights.

 1. When your baker receives attestation rights as determined by the `/chains/main/blocks/head/helpers/attestation_rights` RPC call, run this command to get the shards that are assigned to your DAL node: